-Refinished Dresser with Waterfall Mirror
+Refinished Vintage Dresser with Mirror

 I currently can not find my before pictures for this dresser.
 I will post a picture when I located one.